electricimp/Usb/README.md

 #### match(*deviceObject, interfaces*)

 Method that returns a driver object or null.
 These method checks if current driver could support all the provided interface for the current device or not.
 Match method could be based on VID, PID, device class, subclass and interfaces.
-This method is mandatory and it is not possible to register driver withou this method, [see registerDriver()](#registerdriverdriverclassidentifiers).
+This method is mandatory and it is not possible to register driver without this method.
 Once the driver is registered with USB.Host, then `match()` method will be called on each device "connected" event.

+#### release()

+Release all instantiate resource before driver close.
+Uses for a driver disconnection.

 ##### Example